petuum/autodist/docs/usage/tutorials/save-restore.md

 ## SavedModelBuilder

 The `SavedModelBuilder` API will not only save the trainable variables, but also some other training metadata, such as the Tensorflow MetaGraph and training operations.
 Like the `saver`, `SavedModelBuilder` also has the same interface as Tensorflow.
-However, like the saver, a user still can load the saved model without Autodist for fine-tuning or serving on a single node.
+Also like the `saver`, a user still can load the saved model without AutoDist for fine-tuning or serving on a single node.

 ```
 # create the AutoDist Saver